wsmoak/wsmoak.github.io/_posts/2015-10-24-connect-four-elixir-part-2.md

 ![Game GenServer](/images/2015/10/connect-four-game-genserver-sequence.png)

+(With apologies for misusing the symbols in a sequence diagram...)
 The code for the Game's Client API and Server Callbacks all lives in the ConnectFour.Game module, but it gets executed in two different processes, in this case the IEx.Evaluator process and the ConnectFourGame process.

 To prove it, add some code to the handle_call function in the Game module: